 Neurotransmitters, including dopamine, play a very important role as well.
 During different phases of play, dopamine, associated with award-driven behaviors, is released in the brain.
 Although the acts of stalking, ambushing and chasing are intrinsically rewarding, cats need to have the satisfaction of catching prey and feeling their hard-earned prizes beneath their paws.

-It's not news that lasers are hazardous.
-Shining laser beams into eyes -- human as well as feline can cause permanent eye damage.
-Recent news reports highlight the dangers of laser pointers aimed at helicopters and airplanes.
+It’s not news that lasers are hazardous.
+Shining laser beams into eyes — human as well as feline — can cause permanent eye damage.
+Recent news reports highlight the dangers of lasers pointers aimed at helicopters and airplanes.
 Yet the problems with laser pointers are not limited to eyes and aircraft.

-Ideal play technique mimics hunting -- but without casualties.
-These "best play practices" encourage cats to stalk, chase, pounce, and finally catch their prize.
+Ideal play techniques mimics hunting — but without casualties.
+These “best play practices” encourage cats to stalk, chase, pounce and, finally, catch their prize.
 In nature, felines do not catch their dinner at every attempt, but they ultimately do succeed.

 The best toys to use for this type of play are pole-type toys.
 Pulling the toy away from the cat using quick starts, stops, and stutters imitates the movements of prey.
 Mimicking prey, the toy does not move toward the cat.
 In real life, prey, unless it is impaired, does not run back toward the predator.
 Pole-type toys should be available to cats only when there is someone around to supervise the activity.

 Good play techniques involve encouraging kitties to catch the toy so that they do not become discouraged and frustrated.
 Immediately after the last catch of the session, their favorite people should feed their little hunters sumptuous meals.